dg9vh/MMDVMHost-Websocketboard/README.md

 # MMDVMHost-Websocketboard

 ## Introduction
-This is a very first development version of my new MMDVMDash using websockets-technology to get rid of high load on Raspberry Pi and others and keep those temperature down.
+This is a very first development version of my new MMDVMDashboard using websockets-technology to get rid of high load on Raspberry Pi and others and keep those temperature down.

 Also this should improve user experience.